dcelisgarza/Lifting.jl/docs/src/index.md

 ```

 ### Adding to the Package

+> Everybody wants to be a bodybuilder, but nobody wants to lift no heavy-ass weights!
+> - Ronnie Coleman on heavy metal

 The recommended way for users to add their own creations to the package is to do so in the relevant `/src/assets` files and push them to their corresponding dictionaries.
 These can then be imported as normal.
 Users may also define their own modules that expand `Lifting.jl`'s functionality.
 These user-made modules can then be imported instead.
 Alternatively, additions may be made in their local environments, it will simply crowd your workspace.